code-craftsman369/SimpleDEX/README.md

 GitHub: [@code-craftsman369](https://github.com/code-craftsman369)
 X: [@web3_builder369](https://twitter.com/web3_builder369)

 ## 🙏 Acknowledgments

 - OpenZeppelin for secure contract implementations
 - Uniswap for AMM inspiration
 - Hardhat for excellent development tools

+---

+⭐ If you found this project helpful, please give it a star!